 Cons:

-- Works only in relatively small, enclosed spaces and may not be enough for severe dampness.
+- Works best in relatively small, enclosed spaces and may not be enough for severe dampness.

 - Needs regular replacement as it fills with liquid, so it is not a permanent solution.